KushagraChauhan/groovy/README.md

 6. Viola!
 You get your shirt size.

 * This is a small dataset, I am planning to use Transfer Learning to get more accurate results.
+* Also planning to create a web app using Flask.
 ### Stay Tuned